 - Prefer liquid detergent to powder to avoid damaging the fibres in your mesh.
 When your laundry powder dissolves, particles can destroy your mesh.

 - Wash your clothes inside out, they will be much less fragile.
 Prefer to put them in a special bag for fragile textiles in order to reduce friction between the materials as much as possible.
 If you don't have a laundry net, pillowcases will also do the trick by taking care of your woolen sweaters.

 - It is also advisable to wash your fragile laundry separately from other clothes, avoiding overloading the machine.

 - Choose a short and delicate program, a special wool program, it is the one that damages the wool the least.
-Program also called cold or wool with a temperature that varies between 20 and 30 degrees.
-The duration of this type of programme varies between 40 and 80 minutes.
+The program also called cold or wool with a temperature that varies between 20 and 30 degrees.
+The duration of this type of program varies between 40 and 80 minutes.

 Tip: by putting your wool item on a cotton towel, it will dry faster.
 Cotton tends to absorb water.

 Another way to limit the arrival of pilling upstream is to wash your wool items by hand, especially cold with a suitable product.
 This is the most gentle way to wash the mesh.

 Tip: there are many detergents specially dedicated to wool, if you don't have one, try washing your clothes with baby shampoo, it works!

 Did you also know that regularly brushing your woolen clothes with a roller or brush helps prevent pilling?